GooeeIOT/be-qa-eng-takehome1/problem1/README.md

 > Write a function that takes an iterable of strings and prints them, one per line, in a rectangular frame.

-* there's essentially 1 space before and after the longest word with asterisks on the other end
+* there's 1 space before and after the longest word with asterisks on the other end
 * the text must be center aligned (best you can, middle can vary)
 * some specific symbols should be printed on their own line no matter where they appear
     * `,` (comma)